1st March 2017

 6) *Linking the needs of bats in the landscape to ecosystem services

-* Both 5 & 6 are wider considerations for the sustainability of the planning process
+* Both 5 and 6 are wider considerations for the sustainability of the planning process

 Some of these areas now have funding to get them underway such as the important work of the Esmée Fairbairn Foundation funded 'Bearing Witness for Wildlife'.
 Others will require new partnerships which we will be actively seeking.
 It is hoped that the Statutory Nature Conservation Bodies will want to support this work.